-The cash held by the OXIS parent company of \$20,000 at June 30, 2006 is not sufficient to sustain our operations through the third quarter of 2006 without additional financings.
+The OXIS parent company had cash and cash equivalents of \$21,000 at September 30, 2006.
 OXIS cannot access the cash held by its majority-held subsidiary, BioCheck, to pay for the corporate purposes of the OXIS parent company.
-In an effort to mitigate this near-term concern, we are seeking debt and equity financings to obtain sufficient funds to sustain operations, implement our marketing campaign and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
-However, we cannot assure you that we will successfully obtain debt or equity financing.
+In an effort to mitigate this near-term concern, we obtained debt financing in which we received proceeds of \$1,350,000 subsequent to September 30, 2006 and are seeking equity financings to obtain sufficient funds to sustain operations and purchase the remaining 49% of BioCheck for approximately \$3.0 million.
+From the aforementioned debt financing, \$635,000 was used to repay existing debt, accrued interest and related legal fees.
+However, we cannot assure you that we will successfully obtain equity financing.